-10.4.2 Opening Cutterbar Doors - Export Latches
+11.4.2 Opening Cutterbar Doors - Export Latches

-Headers sold outside North America require a tool-operated latch on the cutterbar doors.
+Machines sold outside North America have a tool-operated latch on the cutterbar doors.
 Follow these steps to open cutterbar doors with export latches:

-To avoid bodily injury or death from unexpected startup of machine, always stop the engine and remove the key from the ignition before leaving the operator's seat for any reason.
+To avoid bodily injury or death from unexpected startup of the machine, always stop the engine and remove the key from the ignition before leaving the operator's seat for any reason.